sungsoo-ahn/2025/_posts/2025-04-28-linear-gnn-convergence-restated.md

-## A Minor Mistake In the Original Paper
+## A Minor Mistake in the Original Paper

 <!-- In our careful review of the proof, we identified a minor mistake in a key step involving the "almost static term".
 This discovery initially made us question the entire derivation.
 However, upon closer inspection, we found that while there was indeed a small error, the overall derivation remained valid and elegant.